andresteingress/andresteingress.github.io/_posts/2017-09-29-java-9-modules.md

 {% endhighlight %}

-If we just use `javac` to compile our module like in the example above, the result is a so-called _exploded module_.
-If we wanted to have a modular JAR file instead of the exploded directory, we can run:
+If we use `javac` to compile our module like in the example above, the result is a so-called _exploded module_, an unpacked module.
+If we wanted to have a modular JAR file instead, we needed to run:

 {% highlight shell %}
 $ jar --create --file=mlib/com.ast.app@1.0.jar --module-version=1.0 -C mods/com.ast.app .